Understanding the Risks

 7. Position in the capital structure

 Preferred stock ranks below all debt.
-STRC sits beneath Strategy’s senior debt and STRF preferred in priority of payment; SATA benefits from Strive being debt-free but is still equity, not a deposit or a bond.
+STRC sits beneath Strategy’s senior debt and STRF preferred in priority of payment; SATA benefits from Strive being debt-free but is still equity, not a deposit or a bond; BMNP sits above Bitmine’s common stock with cumulative dividends, but is likewise equity rather than debt.
 In a worst-case liquidation, preferred holders are paid only after every creditor.

 8. Concentration and single-issuer risk